Jefferson City School District

+B. The presentation should be as brief as possible.
+Unless an extension of time is granted, a speaker shall be limited to four minutes.

 C. Speakers may offer such objective criticisms of school operations and programs as concern them.
 In Public session, the Board will not hear personal complaints of school personnel nor against any person connected with the school system.
 An individual may request an audience with the Board in closed session if the individual wishes to register a complaint against an employee of the district.

 It should be noted that Board of Education meetings are open to the public, however, they are not considered public forums.
 Undue interruptions or other interference with the orderly conduct of Board of Education business cannot be allowed.
 The Board vests in its president, or other presiding officer, authority to terminate the remarks of any individual when they do not adhere to the rules established above.
 The presiding officer may terminate the speaker's privilege to speak if, after being called to order, the speaker persists in improper conduct or remarks.